African women die of breast cancer within five years in three out of five cases, compared to early diagnosis in developed countries.

 "As we speak, we have partnerships with 20 African ministries of health with which we have signed partnership agreements and with which we are working to get ECHO implemented in their countries.
 We also partner with other non-profits, private sector, academic institutions, and NGOs," she said.

-Dr. Kisia said that due to the outbreak of Mpox in multiple countries across Africa, they're also working with the Africa CDC.
+Dr. Kisia said that due to the outbreak of Mpox in multiple countries across Africa, they're also working with the Africa CDC and WHO AFRO.

 "We're using the ECHO platform to increase access to information on Mpox, covering prevention, patient care, and protocols for handling diagnosed cases to slow the spread in communities," she said.
 "The plan in Africa is to continue to grow the ECHO network across the continent to make sure that our communities are benefiting from increased access to healthcare."

-Dr. Kisia said that there is a huge shortage of healthcare workers, and so what Project ECHO does is enable healthcare workers to provide higher quality care, but also shift work onto the ECHO platform, enabling task shifting.
-Through this approach, non-specialist medical officers can gain the skills and knowledge needed to treat patients effectively in their communities, just as Dr. Arora did by training others to handle cases that require a specialist.
+Dr. Kisia said that there is a huge shortage of healthcare workers, and so what Project ECHO does is enable healthcare workers to provide higher quality care, but also, by upskilling healthcare workers through the ECHO platform, enable task shifting.
+Through this approach, non-specialist medical officers can gain the skills and knowledge needed to treat patients effectively in their communities, just as Dr. Arora did by training others to gain specialist knowledge and thus handle cases that would previously have required a specialist.

 She proposed the concept of "force multiplication" within the healthcare workforce.
-"By equipping non-specialist providers with specialty expertise, we can achieve force multiplication, allowing healthcare workers who would otherwise not treat certain cases to do so effectively," she said.
+"By having local specialists equip non-specialist providers with specialty expertise, we can achieve force multiplication, allowing healthcare workers who would otherwise not treat certain cases to do so effectively," she said.

 "Before ECHO was used in Namibia for HIV and AIDS, HIV treatment was considered quite complicated.
-By using ECHO, the specialists could attend, to deal with the doctors that see these patients where they are, instead of them having to travel from the peripheries to the capital," said Dr. Kisia.
-"We discuss patient cases and help advise their doctors on how to manage those patients.
+By using ECHO, the specialists at the capital city would work with the treating doctors that see these patients in far-flung locations, instead of them having patients travel from the peripheries to the capital," said Dr. Kisia.
+"The specialists discuss patient cases with the treating doctors and help advise them on how to manage those patients.
 This means that the necessary medications can be sent to peripheral clinics, allowing patients to receive treatment closer to home."

 "We want to ensure that we continue to empower more healthcare workers and support task shifting, enabling more patients to receive treatment in their communities," she said.